 What was John Lennon’s favorite instrument?

 John Lennon, one of the most iconic musicians of all time, was known for his incredible talent and unique style.
 But what was his favorite instrument?
-In this article, we’ll delve into the details of John Lennon’s musical preferences and try to answer this question.
+In this article, we’ll look at what musical instruments John Lennon played and which instruments were his favorites.

+What was John Lennon’s favorite instrument?